 Field-hunting tip

-Look in hydrothermal veins in serpentinite country — that is the host setting where bouazzerite typically forms.
+Look in hydrothermal veins in serpentinite country, the host setting where bouazzerite typically forms.
 If you start seeing skutterudite, erythrite, picropharmacolite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.